UAE defeat Ireland to win warm-up series

 Mohammad Waseem's superb unbeaten 107 helped United Arab Emirates to a seven-wicket win over Ireland and a 2-1 series victory in their Men's T20 World Cup warm-up series in Dubai.

-The hosts eased to 139-3 in 16.1 overs thanks to Waseem's quickfire century.
+Ireland skipper Andrew Balbirnie retired hurt with a toe injury and is a doubt for the World Cup.

-The opener hit five sixes and 14 boundaries to make 107 in 62 balls.
+Waseem hit five sixes as he made 107 in 62 balls with UAE winning on 139-3.

 Ireland had won the first game by seven wickets but UAE hit back with a 64-run victory on Friday.